You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 ''You've got to go away to appreciate the place.''

-But while Dunedin was ''the best little city'', it could
+But while Dunedin was ''the best little city'', it could still be better.

 ''We do need to grow and be more innovative,'' she said.